facelessuser/coloraide/docs/src/markdown/plugins/space.md

     #            do not naturally occur, not even with normal out of gamut colors.
 So, we could clamp the lower
     #            bound: `(0, None)`.
     # - `flags`: Flags used to provide additional context for the channel.
+    # - `nans`: Default value to use for a given channel when it is undefined.
+More advanced handling can be
+    #           done by overriding `resolve_channel()` on the color space object.
     #
     # The following flags are supported:
     # - FLG_ANGLE: denotes that channel is a angle or degree value.